Guidelines for the Submission of Archaeological Collections and Records to the Center for Archaeological Studies Curatorial Facility

 3. Process records and recovered material according to the standards established by the THC, CTA and CAS.

 · No collections will be approved for final curation without the submission of the required forms.
 Two forms are required to transfer the ownership or specific custodianship of the collections from the contracting firm and the sponsor/owner of the project (Transfer from Sponsor and Transfer of Held-in-Trust).
-In some cases the Held-in-Trust transfer form serves the purpose of these two forms when the sponsor is also the property owner.
-A deed of gift form must accompany all collections from private lands.
-For Held-in-Trust collections CAS asks that submitting archaeologists submit a copy of the Artifact Curation Form with the top portion filled out, and an Agreement for State of Texas Held-in-Trust Objects/Collections Form with the table filled out.
+In cases when the sponsor is also the property owner, the Held-in-Trust transfer form serves the purpose of both forms.
+A Deed of Gift form must accompany all collections from private lands.
+For Held-in-Trust collections, CAS asks that submitting archaeologists submit a copy of the Artifact Curation Form with the top portion filled out, and an Agreement for State of Texas Held-in-Trust Objects/Collections Form with the table filled out.
 Additional forms include a CAS Curation Submittal Checklist and Collections Processing Record.

 · Upon delivery, the collection (materials and records) will be checked by CAS’s curatorial staff for compliance.
-If problems are found and the collection is not ready for final curation, CAS will inform the contractor and will either return the collection for corrections or make the corrections in-house.
-CAS will send an invoice for curation charges including labor charges if corrections were made in-house.
+If problems are found and the collection is not ready for final curation, CAS will inform the submitter and will either return the collection for corrections or arrange to make the corrections in-house.
+Once the collection is ready for final curation and has been accessioned, CAS will send an invoice for curation charges including labor charges if corrections were made in-house.

 1. All collections, including records and materials, must be complete before submission for curation.
 A CAS Curation Submittal Checklist must be submitted with all collections at the time of delivery.